Installing NVM on Linux and managing different Node versions

 nvm install vX.Y.Z

 If you are following this tutorial you will notice that the first nodejs version we will download on our machine will also become the default version for nvm.
-All nodejs versions that we download will be located at ~/.nvm/versions.
+All nodejs versions that we download will be located at ~/.nvm/versions

 Some of the information presented in this blog post can also be found over FreeCodeCamp’s blog.
 If you are looking for how to install NVM on a Windows system check out the article there.3

-After you install a version of node with nvm install you can tell NVM to currently use it with the nvm use vX.Y.Z command.
+you can tell NVM to currently use it with the nvm use vX.Y.Z

-If you would like to set a specific node version to be the working default you can nvm alias default vX.Y.Z.
+If you would like to set a specific node version to be the working default you can nvm alias default vX.Y.Z

-To uninstall a version of node you use nvm uninstall vX.Y.Z.
+To uninstall a version of node you use nvm uninstall vX.Y.Z

-By creating a .nvmrc file in your project you can set a node version you want the project to use.
-Then when you nvm use when inside the project directory nvm will default to using the node version we specified inside the file.
+file in your project you can set a node version you want the project to use.
+Then when you nvm use

 echo "5.9" > .nvmrc